 As a known symbolism of death, loss of faith, or the darkness within our souls, the period from dusk till dawn is an indication of suffering and hopelessness.

 Crowing at twilight, it could mean that unexpected news is slowly creeping its way onto you.
-To make certain that such a message, good or not, won’t come as a complete surprise, the rooster goes out of its way to give you a heads up.
+To make certain that such a message, good or not, won’t come as a complete surprise, the rooster goes out of their way to give you a heads up.
 Known to thrive particularly well during the day, hearing the distinct yell of this flightless bird is said to be an implication of the presence of death or a bad omen.
 It may be the rooster’s last best effort to scare the unwelcome omen away, or to at least warn you of its potential harm.

-Others believe that when rooster crows at night, it is a symbol of impending danger.
+Others believe that when the rooster crows at night, it is a symbol of impending danger.
 The rooster crowing in the dark signified an enemy was near and one should be on guard or that they were already attacked.
-In general, cockcrow at night meant death but sometimes it could also indicate coming rain because when the sky gets dark from clouds blocking out the light of stars and moon over head then this often results in rains as well.
+In general, cockcrow at night meant death but sometimes it could also indicate coming rain because when the sky gets dark from clouds blocking out the light of stars and moon overhead then this often results in rains as well.

 Fighting Rooster Symbol